E-Learning-aka-Uniwa/AI-at-Education-Lab/README.md

   3. World facts
   4. and more

-The whole application is containerized, which means that the user don't have to install any dependencies on the local machine.
+The whole application is containerized, which means that the user don't have to install any dependencies on the machine.